pietroczuk/shnSSR/README.md

 * [category](https://pagespeed.web.dev/report?url=http%3A%2F%2Fbeta3.shineposters.com%2Fpl%2Fc%2Fdla-niej%2F&form_factor=desktop)
 * [product page](https://pagespeed.web.dev/report?url=http%3A%2F%2Fbeta3.shineposters.com%2Fpl%2Fp%2Fplakat-when-something-is-important-enought-elon-musk%2F%3F5c7e89a680acee0ad6dffa43&form_factor=desktop)

 Most time consuming part (data structure, and architecure states) are ready to go.
-Now is time to move my designs from previous version to this version.
+Now is time to move my designs from previous version to this.
 Home page i will do at the end.
 This is just presentation view so i no need to think about it now.
 Easy peasy.

 Btw.
 I never want to go back to Woo or others.